sernst/cauldron/Getting_Started_CLI.md

 Cauldron can be used as either through its Command Line Interface (CLI) or with the Cauldron desktop application.
 This document explains using Cauldron through its CLI.

+## System Requirements

+The following system requirements must be met for Cauldron to work:

+  ### Python 3
+  Cauldron and uses the latest and greatest Python 3 has to offer and works with the following Python 3 versions:

+  * 3.5.3+
+  * 3.6.3+
+  * 3.7 (coming soon)

+Python 2 is nearing its end of life and lacks the necessary functionality to be supported.

+### 64 Bit OS
+The desktop application is available for OSX, Windows and multiple Linux distributions, but they must be the 64 bit versions.

 ## Installation
 The latest release of Cauldron is available from both PyPi: